milanaleksic/WinLauncher/README.md

 Instead of using complicated batch files you can use this application to force a formal approach to your Java application deployment.

+It does not have any runtime dependencies except basic Windows DLLs.
+In Release build, after compressing using UPX, executable it is only 80KB big.

 IDE requirements
 ------------------------------------------------------------